 It was hard to get work done efficiently – not to mention, find something when I was looking for it.

-It was time to get smart about garage organization and storage.
+It was time to get smart about garage organization, storage, and shelving.

 Determining a Space for the Sliding Storage Shelves